Home

 It's only the 2.5 liter sitting under the hood.
 The 4.0L is very rare and extremely expensive in Norway.
 I could easily have added another USD $8-$10,000 for a 4.0L on top of the $17k+ above, if I could find one for sale.

 Oh, and I forgot the registration fee.
 The newer the car, the higher the fee, but it applies even for older cars.
-For my ten-year old TJ, I paid USD $1,100, which comes in addition to the sales price above making USD $18,300 for a 10 year old, original 2.5L TJ in OK, but far from mint condition.
+For my Wrangler TJ (10 years old when I purchased it), I paid USD $1,100, which comes in addition to the sales price above making USD $18,300 for a 10 year old, original 2.5L TJ in OK, but far from mint condition.

 Due to the above, I can only afford one car (besides my '85 WideGlide, which I've had since new and will never part with!), so I hope my Wrangler will prove trustworthy and give me many years of faithful service.